Awadhi cuisine: Kebabs

-The Seekh kebab has long been considered a piece de resistance in the Awadhi dastarkhwan.
-Introduced by the Mughals it was originally prepared from beef mince on skewers and cooked on charcoal fire.
+The seekh kebab was introduced by the Mughals; it was originally prepared from beef mince on skewers and cooked on charcoal fires.
 Now lamb mince is preferred for its soft texture.

-Established in 1905, Tunde ke Kabab in Chowk is the most famous outlet for Kababs even today.
-Tunde kabab is so named because it was the speciality of a one-armed chef.
+Established in 1905, tunde ke kabab in Chowk is the most famous outlet for kababs even today.
+The tunde kabab is so named because it was the speciality of a one-armed chef.
 The tunde kabab claims to be unique because of the zealously guarded family secret recipe for the masala (homemade spices), prepared by women in the family.
 It is said to incorporate 160 spices.

-Kakori kabab is considered blessed since it was originally made in the place by the same name in the dargah of Shah Abi Ahder Sahib with divine blessings.
+The kakori kabab is considered blessed since it was said to be originally made in the place by the same name in the dargah of Shah Abi Ahder Sahib with divine blessings.
 The meat used is from the tendon of the leg of mutton, combined with khoya and spices.

-Shami kebab is made from mincemeat, usually with chopped onion, coriander, and green chillies added.
+The shami kebab is made from mincemeat, usually with chopped onion, coriander, and green chillies added.
 The kebabs are round patties filled with spicy mix and tangy raw green mango.
 The best time to have them is in May, when mangoes are young.
 When mangoes are not in season, kamrakh or karonda may be substituted for kairi, as both have a tart flavour reminiscent of raw mango.

-A variant made without any admixture or binding agents and comprising just the minced meat and the spices is the Galawat kabab.
+A variant made without any admixture or binding agents and comprising just the minced meat and the spices is the galawat kabab.

-An unusual offering is the Pasanda kebab, piccata of lamb marinated and then sautéed on a griddle.
+An unusual offering is the pasanda kebab, piccata of lamb marinated and then sautéed on a griddle.

-Boti kebab is lamb marinated in yoghurt and cooked on skewers in a tandoor oven.
+The boti kebab is lamb marinated in yoghurt and cooked on skewers in a tandoor oven.

-Vegetarian kebabs include Dalcha Kebab, Kathal ke Kebab, Arbi ke Kebab, Rajma Galoti Kebab (kidney bean kebab cooked with aromatic herbs), Zamikand ke Kebab (Lucknowi yam kebabs), etc.